stolostron/multicluster-global-hub/doc/disconneted-operator/RADME.md

   ```
   In a disconnection environment, although it can be seen from the events in the operator pod that the image is pulled from the public registry `quay.io/stolostron`, it is actually pulled from the `$REGISTRY` configured by the `ImageContentSourcePolicy`

+### Installing the Operator from OperatorHub using the web console
+You can install and subscribe to an Operator from OperatorHub using the OpenShift Container Platform web console.
+For more details, please refer [here](https://docs.openshift.com/container-platform/4.10/operators/admin/olm-adding-operators-to-cluster.html)

 ## References
 - [Mirroring an Operator catalog](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11/html-single/operators/index#olm-mirror-catalog_olm-restricted-networks)